harrysingh1991/tvh-m3u-generator/README.md

 ### Planned Improvements:

+In no particular order:

-Create channel list when container is started and cache it Return a cached list upon every request
+1. Create channel list when container is started and cache it
+2. Return a cached list upon every request
-List to update depending on refresh interval.
+3. List to update depending on refresh interval.
 The script currently has a refresh interval and caches the list, but does nothing with that